mysticthrive/SprintiQ/docs/story-generation-process.md

 ## Overview

-The SprintIQ story generation system combines AI-powered story creation with TAWOS (The Agile Way of Software) trained data to produce high-quality, actionable user stories.
+The SprintiQ story generation system combines AI-powered story creation with TAWOS (The Agile Way of Software) trained data to produce high-quality, actionable user stories.
 This document explains the complete algorithm, process flow, and how TAWOS data enhances story quality.

 ## Process Flow Diagram